List of Full House and Fuller House characters: Michelle Tanner

-Rebecca Donaldson Katsopolis
+Rebecca Donaldson-Katsopolis

-Rebecca Donaldson "Becky" Katsopolis (portrayed by Lori Loughlin) is a sarcastic, practical, but very loving and well-educated woman who becomes the love interest and later wife of Jesse Katsopolis.
+Rebecca "Becky" Donaldson-Katsopolis (portrayed by Lori Loughlin) is a sarcastic, practical, but very loving and well-educated woman who becomes the love interest and later wife of Jesse Katsopolis.
 Becky was born in Valentine, Nebraska and decided to pursue journalism as a career while in high school.
 Becky moves to San Francisco to become the co-host of Wake Up, San Francisco, being paired with Danny as her co-host; the two become close friends, although she often quips about Danny's quirks and tendency to ramble in his conversations.
 Reluctant to admit her feelings for Jesse, she initially resists his advances but eventually falls in love with him.
 The two almost elope in Lake Tahoe in the season two finale "Luck Be a Lady", but back out when Becky realizes that she and Jesse are not really ready to get married.
 They eventually get married (in the second part of the season four episode "The Wedding") on Valentine's Day.

 After Jesse has a bittersweet farewell to the rest of the family when he decides to move into Rebecca's apartment in the season four episode "Fuller House", Rebecca agrees to move in with the Tanners and Joey when she discovers how much Jesse misses them, living together in the attic (which Jesse and Joey have converted into an apartment).
 Becky helps to transform Jesse, although she still teases him about his obsession with his hair and love of Elvis.